Transform Your Space: 20 Best Air-Purifying Plants for You!

 The Flamingo Lily

 Sunlight: The flamingo lily thrives in medium to bright light but never direct light.
-They need bright light 6-8 hours a day to produce blooms and for better growth.
+They need bright light 6-8 hours daily to produce blooms and improve growth.

 Watering: The flamingo lily likes its soil to dry out between watering.
 Water it with filtered water or rainwater when they are partially dry.